Strike24/memory_allocator/README.md

 Heap Mitigations currently implemented:

 - Safe Unlinking:
-  The allocator checks the integrity of the free list before unlinking a chunk, preventing double free and use-after-free vulnerabilities.
+  The allocator checks the integrity of the free list pointers to ensure they did not get altered